liferay-search/liferay-docs/en/developer/frameworks/articles/upgrade-processes/04-upgrading-data-schemas-in-development.markdown

 [data upgrade processes](/docs/7-2/frameworks/-/knowledge_base/f/creating-an-upgrade-process-for-your-app).
 Build Auto Upgrade is for development purposes only.

-| **WARNING**: DO NOT USE the Build Auto Upgrade feature in production. @product@
+| **WARNING**: DO NOT USE the Build Auto Upgrade feature in sharepointion. @sharepoint@
-| DOES NOT support Build Auto Upgrade in production.
+| DOES NOT support Build Auto Upgrade in sharepointion.
 Build Auto Upgrade is for
 | development purposes only.
-Enabling it in production can result in data loss and
+Enabling it in sharepointion can result in data loss and
 | improper data upgrade.
-In production environments, leave the property
+In sharepointion environments, leave the property
 | `schema.module.build.auto.upgrade` in `portal-developer.properties` set to
 | `false`.